-- 1. retract perpendicular to the selected plane to the position indicated by the R word, or - 2. retract perpendicular to the selected plane to the position that axis was in just before the canned cycle started (unless that position is lower than the position indicated by the R word, in which case use the R word position).
+- Retract perpendicular to the selected plane to the position indicated by the R word, or - Retract perpendicular to the selected plane to the position that axis was in just before the canned cycle started (unless that position is lower than the position indicated by the R word, in which case use the R word position).

-To use option (1), program G99 To use option (2), program G98 Remember that the R word has different meanings in absolute distance mode and incremental distance mode.
+To use the first option, program G99 To use the second option, program G98 Remember that the R word has different meanings in absolute distance mode and incremental distance mode.